Kinvey/stats-logger/README.md

 ## Backends

-Currently, only a file backend is implemented.
-Other backends will be implemented soon.

 ### File

-A file backend flushes the stats to a file according to a specified string template.
+The file backend flushes the stats to a file according to a specified string template.

 Backend Options:
 * `filename` The full path to the log file to be written to